-In this part of our Hormonal Parrot Behavior Series, we take a look at the sleep needs of parrots.
+In this part of our Hormonal Parrot Behavior Series, we take a look at how much sleep does your bird need.